jbtiglao/README-generator/README.md

   ---
   ## Contributing
   To contribute to this application:
-  Make a pull request.
+  Submit a pull request.
 Your features will be merged after review and approval.

   ---
   ## Tests
-  Test 1, Test 2, Test 3
+  Test 1, Test 2, and Test 3.

   ---
   ## Credits
-  09 Node.js lectures and materials
+  Unit 9, Node.j lectures, internet resources, and reading materials, UCI Boot Camp.

   ---
   ## Author